Focused on Family

-Child support is often a difficult and emotional issues.
+Child support is often a difficult and emotional issue.
 This is why it is crucial that you have understanding yet strong attorneys standing by your side.
-Regardless of whether you are the parent paying or receiving, our central Pennsylvania child support attorneys have the experience necessary to guide you through both the support and custody process.
-To learn more abut how we can assist you, contact us today at 717.520.4400.
+Regardless of whether you are the parent paying or receiving, at JSDC Law Offices our attorneys have the experience necessary to guide you through the support process.

 How Much Child Support Will I Receive or Pay?

 In Pennsylvania, the amount of child support that is paid is income-driven and based upon the support guidelines published by the Pennsylvania Supreme Court.
 However, the amount is not simply the result of a cut-and-dry equation.
 This is where a Hershey child support attorney can help you potentially increase or decrease the amount of support paid.
 It is important to analyze the various factors that will impact how much support is required.